Goal theory: In the classroom

 Performance goals can heavily impact adolescents in the classroom.
 This deep desire to out-do those around oneself can alter classroom ideologies in each student; some for the better and sometimes for the worse.
 For the betterment of performance in class, performance goals lead students to place a greater importance on GPA and class rankings.
 This in turn, leads to better academic performance.
-Along with a focus on grades, students see exams as a competitive competition that also allows them to enhance their performance.
+Along with a focus on grades, students see exams as a competition that also allows them to enhance their performance.

 There is a significant advantage in academic performance in students who possess performance goals in the classroom.
 It also generates a healthy form of competition between peers enhancing peer relationships and grades among all of those particular students.

 Performance goals lead to a strong sense of commitment that can appear in the classroom and also outside of the classroom as well.
 The student exemplifies a strong relationship with the goal of doing better than others, and this leads to a longterm commitment to achieving that goal.
 On the other hand, there can be extensive downsides that can come along with focusing entirely on out-performing others.
 Students can feel accomplished when they receive a better grade on the test than everyone else, but that can simply be linked to memorization and not full comprehension.
 There comes a conflict when the student attempts to fully comprehend new information on top of trying to focus on doing better than those around them.
 The student may not be able to handle the combined pressure of learning and constant competition; one of those two variables must alter.
 Other concerns involve stress on the student to try to keep up with those around them, tension in the classroom as a student struggles with asking questions for fear of seeming incapable to others, and anxiety and frustration with all of those variables on top of each other.